smiffy6969/fliplet-engineering-manager-test/ai-prompts.md

 ### Rate Limiter

-I had to read this several times...

-"Implement a middleware to **limit API requests per tenant (organization).**"

-it already does works as a middleware, and not asking for it to be improved... implement, as in show how ot use it???

-again no prompts needed, just implementing with express use which next passes on to the next middleware in the express chain
+no prompting needed, just add it in to the chain of middleware

+### Drag and Drop

+no prompting needed, just run the command to spawn a new vue app with vite and pull in the component

 ---

 ## 📜 AI Prompts Used